KrishSett/suspense_stories_api/README.md

+# suspense_stories_api

-# suspense_stories_apiA RESTful API for managing suspense stories with user and admin authentication, built with FastAPI and MongoDB.
+- A RESTful API for managing suspense stories with user and admin authentication, built with FastAPI and MongoDB.

-Features
+### Features

-Dual Authentication System (User and Admin roles)  CRUD operations for suspense stories
+- Dual Authentication System (User and Admin roles)
+- CRUD operations for stories &amp; channels
+- Categorize channels
+- Channel specific story listings
+- Push notification on new stories
+- Pagination support
+- Rate limiting for API endpoints